 However, it doesn’t mean that automatic time tracking is useless, it just works for different purposes.

 For agencies hiring remote workers, it’s also quite convenient.
-The number of hours is usually discussed prior the beginning of the project, at least approximately.
+The number of hours is usually discussed prior to the beginning of the project, at least approximately.
 What’s needed now is to make sure there was no open slacking on account of the worker.

 To sum up, automatic time tracking is great for controlling personal productivity.
 For instance, to measure how much time you spend on social networking.
 Some of you might be genuinely surprised.

 It’s also suitable for companies that hire external employees, and do not trust them.
 But if you deal with your in-house team, forcing them into automatic time tracking might not be the best idea.
 Employees will think that you are spying on them, and nobody likes that.
-It is quite possible that they will leave you in search of more trusting environment.
+It is quite possible that they will leave you in search of a more trusting environment.

 Tracking Time by Tasks

 This approach to time tracking is a whole different story.
 Nothing happens automatically in this case.
-Whichever project the employee or freelancer is working on, it has to be indicated manually.
+Whichever project the employee or freelancer is working on, has to be indicated manually.

-Some software of this sort, such as Harvest, is focusing on time tracking by particular type of activity or a category of the project.
+Some software of this sort, such as Harvest, is focusing on time tracking by a particular type of activity or a category of the project.
 It can be Marketing, Design, QA, etc.

 Others, like us (Everhour), keep the focus on tracking time by tasks.
 Tasks can be different, but here are some examples: “design promo page”, “logo design”, “standup meeting”.

-A manager can create internal projects even for the tasks that aren’t billable by the hour.
-However, employees still get salary so you might as well analyze how efficiently they use their time.
+A manager can create internal projects even for tasks that aren’t billable by the hour.
+However, employees still get a salary so you might as well analyze how efficiently they use their time.
 On the other hand, there can be projects with tasks that are to be estimated and approved by the client.
 In this case, time should be tracked separately.
 If you think about it, these small details do matter.

 The main drawback of this approach is that employees may forget to report time or make it inaccurately.
 However, this approach grants more trust to them.
-And if you choose the right time tracking tool, you employees will eventually start tracking their tasks in a timely and accurate manner.
+And if you choose the right time tracking tool, your employees will eventually start tracking their tasks in a timely and accurate manner.